NCAR/i-wrf/docs/Users_Guide/matthewwindows.rst

 Download Data for WRF
 =====================

-To run WRF on the Hurricane Matthew data set, you need to have several data sets to support the computation.
+To run WRF on the Hurricane Matthew data, you need to have three addtional data sets to support the computation.
 The commands in these sections download archive files containing that data, then uncompress the archives into folders.
 The geographic data is large and takes several minutes to acquire, while the other two data sets are smaller and are downloaded directly into the WRF run folder, rather than the user's home directory.

+The steps to process each data set are similar:

+* Visit the data set's URL in a web browser, which will download the .tar.gz file.
+* Unzip the file contents into the target folder
+* Remove the downloaded .tar.gz file.

+Windows does not include a program that can unzip .tar.gz files, so you may need to install one before downloading this data.
+The free open source program 7Zip is our recommendation for performing this task, and you can `download a 7Zip installer <https://www.7-zip.org/download.html>`_ and run it now.

 Get the geographic data representing the terrain in the area of the simulation::